 Black Heritage Museum

-The Black Heritage Museum may be small but it holds a huge threshold of history that every citizen in Lagos is proud of.
+may be small but it holds a huge threshold of history that every citizen in Lagos is proud of.
 From ancient times, Nigeria’s position at the crossroads of Africa has made it a land of rich cultural and interesting heritage.
 In this museum dedicated to the early African history and artifacts.
 Every guest will have a general idea of the people’s patriotism once they see the chronological transition from one government to another.
 In detailed pictures and with the help of a polite guide, you will understand that traders from the dry central regions and the red, dusty plains of the north met with the black people who lived along the coast.

 They did not only exchanged goods, sculptures, gifts, farming and fishing tools, and crafts, but they also exchanged ideas.
 Most of Nigeria’s archaeological treasures include brass made icons, antique pottery, national costumes, dating back to as far as the Stone Age era (Nok Period 900B.C. – A.D.
 200).
 Artworks from the past and contemporary art works of the modern artist of Nigeria gets a chance to shine in every weekend exhibit.
 A vivid Yoruba painting conjures up several major aspects of Nigerian life- music, dance, and the varied creatures of the tropical forest.
 The history of early slavery is also discussed in a different perspective in the works of art in the museum.